 - Regional and District Council planners

-- Government policy staff involved in renewable low-emission fuels
+- Government policy staff

-- Wood chip and wood pellet users
+- Wood chip, biomass and wood pellet users

 - Energy heat plant users and manufacturers

-- Equipment, product and service suppliers
+- Equipment, product and service suppliers to the industry

-Future Sponsorship & Exhibition Opportunities
+Sponsorship & Exhibition Opportunities

-We always receive strong interest in the sponsorship and exhibiting opportunities available.
-For a full range of sponsorship, exhibition and branding options, please contact Gordon Thomson, Marketing & Sponsorship Manager, (+64) 7 921 1384 or (+64) 27 275 8022, firstname.lastname@example.org.
+For early information on planned sponsorship options and benefits for Residues2Revenues 2023, or other upcoming FIEA events, please contact Gordon Thomson, FIEA Marketing & Sponsorship Manager, (+64) 7 921 1384 or (+64) 27 275 8022, firstname.lastname@example.org.